Turning the tide: How automation is reshaping water use in industry

 Digital innovation

-Schneider Electric’s solutions, for example, help industries reduce water consumption by 25%, lower energy use by 30%, and decrease total cost of ownership by 20%.
-These technologies provide real-time insights into water usage and treatment processes, allowing industries to identify inefficiencies, detect leaks, and improve overall operational efficiency.
+Using Schneider Electric as an example, smart solutions help industries reduce water consumption by 25%, lower energy use by 30%, and decrease total cost of ownership by 20%.
+Smart technologies provide real-time insights into water usage and treatment processes, allowing industries to identify inefficiencies, detect leaks, and improve overall operational efficiency.
 By integrating smart meters, IoT sensors, and AI-driven analytics, companies can monitor water usage with unprecedented accuracy, ensuring that water resources are managed sustainably.

 One real-world example is São Paulo’s Aquapolo, South America’s largest water reuse company.
-This facility processes over 250 gallons of reused water per second for industrial clients in sectors such as aluminum manufacturing and petrochemicals.
-By using digital tools to monitor water quality in real-time, Aquapolo ensures that its operations remain safe, efficient, and compliant with environmental regulations.
-The use of AI and remote monitoring also enables the facility to anticipate water quality issues and take preemptive actions, such as temporarily shutting off inflows when pollutants are detected.
+This facility processes more than 250 gallons of reused water per second for industrial clients in sectors such as aluminum and petrochemical manufacturing.
+By monitoring water quality in real-time, Aquapolo ensures that its operations remain safe, efficient and compliant with environmental regulations.
+AI and remote monitoring also enable the facility to anticipate water quality issues and take preemptive actions, such as temporarily shutting off inflows when pollutants are detected.

 Circular water economies

-Building circular water economies is key to ensuring long-term sustainability in water management, as these systems aim to reduce reliance on freshwater sources by maximizing water reuse and minimizing waste.
+Building circular water economies is important for ensuring long-term sustainability in water management, as these systems aim to reduce reliance on freshwater sources by maximizing water reuse while also minimizing waste.

 Across industries, digital transformation offers a way to build resilience against the growing risks posed by water scarcity.
 By reducing water waste, optimizing treatment processes, and creating closed-loop systems that prioritize water reuse, companies can significantly reduce their environmental impact.
 This shift not only helps industries meet regulatory requirements but also supports long-term operational viability.

-To advance water circularity and improve sustainability, industries should consider the following actions:
+To advance water circularity and improve sustainability, industries should consider the following five actions.

 - Assess and monitor water use: Conduct detailed assessments of water consumption using smart meters and sensors.
 Real-time monitoring helps identify inefficiencies, allowing companies to take targeted actions to reduce water usage and improve performance.

 - Invest in digital technologies: Integrate AI, ML, and digital twins into water management processes to enhance decision-making, optimize treatment, and predict future water needs.
-These technologies enable facilities to be proactive, responding dynamically to changes and minimizing risks.
+These technologies enable facilities to be proactive, respond dynamically to changes and minimize risks.

 - Automate water management operations: Automation reduces the need for manual interventions, enhancing the consistency and reliability of water management.
 By setting automated parameters, facilities can maintain optimal performance with reduced resource use.